ajhenley/gitbook/variables.md

 <!-- djw:done-->
 ###Variables
 Programs would be pretty boring if the only thing you could do was print things on the screen.
 We would like our programs to be interactive.

-Interactivity requires several different concepts working together.
-Let's go through each one at a time.
+Variables enable our program to save and retrieve data while the program is being used.

+* A variable stores a value that can change as a program executes.
+* Before you can use a variable, you must declare its data type and initialize it by assigning a value to it.
+* To declare and initialize more than one variable for a single data type in a single statement, use commas to separate the assignments.
+* To identify float values, you must type an f or F after the number.
+To identify long values, you must type an l or L after the number.

 **Variables**: If you paid attention in Algebra class you may recall the concept of variables.
 So an equation like ```2x + 13 = 25``` allows us to find the value of x.
 What is x?
 It's a variable that holds a value.
 Programming languages have variables, too.
 The concept is the same:
 <blockquote>A variable is a name that refers to a memory location that holds a value.</blockquote>